 Who is it for?

-This course is for UK-qualified optometrists who want to become an independent optometry prescriber.
-This independent prescribing course must be completed along with two other modules: Principles of Therapeautics and Principles of Prescribing, as well as a 12-day clinical placement.
+This module is for UK-qualified optometrists who want to become an independent optometry prescriber.
+This independent prescribing module must be completed along with two other modules: Principles of Therapeautics and Principles of Prescribing, as well as a 12-day clinical placement.

 Timetable